my1396/Econ-Study/_posts/2024-08-12-Latex-Zotero.md

       <img src="https://drive.google.com/thumbnail?id=1xFpYvjdtYDpcmHEDq-c7uWyTH_oRoOOr&sz=w1000" alt="" style="display: block; margin-right: auto; margin-left: auto; zoom:80%;" />

-      A workaround is to use `Attanger` or `ZotMoov` to manage your attachments in a local folder synced by cloud services or NAS.
+      A workaround is to use <span class="env-green">`Attanger`</span> or `ZotMoov` to manage your attachments in a local folder synced by cloud services or NAS.
 This way, you get unlimited storage for your attachments.
       See the next section on "Sync local pdf files" for details.